 The early symptoms of canine distemper in dogs are not sufficiently unique for your veterinarian to make a CDV diagnosis.
-Kennel cough, adenovirus-1 and a large number of other virus and bacteria that infect dogs can cause the same early symptoms.
-It is also not that unusual for young or stressed dogs to be facing several of these diseases all at the same time. ( read here )
+Kennel cough, or adenovirus-1 and a large number of other virus and bacteria that infect dogs can all cause the same early symptoms.
+It is also not that unusual for young or stressed dogs to be facing several of these diseases virus and bacteria all at the same time. (read here)

 Since a dog’s lungs and airways are one of the first areas that the distemper virus colonizes, a nasal discharge and cough often appear early in CDV disease.
 The surface cells of the eye are affected early by CDV as well.
 So matter or a greenish ocular discharge often occur as well (lots and lots of less serious health issues including dehydration can also cause moderate eye mattering).